- Aquatic Ecotoxicology

 The EFSA Guidance on tiered risk assessment for edge-of-field surface-waters (2013) necessitates the testing of Glyceria maxima for special cases.
 This study determines the effects of a test item on the vegetative growth or increase in biomass of G. maxima.
 Despite the fact that G. maxima testing is quite a new requirement, ibacon has already performed many such studies and is experienced with this species.
 Aquatic plants found in static water bodies may experience prolonged or continuous exposure to chemicals as well as repeated exposures.
 Therefore we offer not only the required dose-response design, but also recovery designs with the ability for the plants to recover from the treatments and pulsed exposures .
 These scenarios can be simulated by static or static renewal systems.

 The reed sweet grass G. maxima grow as an emergent monocotyledon.
 It is found as a pure, dense colony in permanently or seasonally flooded areas over nutrient-rich substrates.
 New plants develop predominantly by vegetative spread of rhizomes.
-However, these plants are not easy to cultivate.
-That is why plants are obtained by commercial breeders during spring and summer times.
+However, these plants are not easy to cultivate, but we manage to do it in our laboratory and therefore we are not dependent on the delivery from commercial breeders.
+Our plants are free from parasites and we are sure that they are completely untreated.

 Course of the test

 Essentially a ring-test is conducted in order to develop a guideline for G. maxima testing.
-The general procedure is comparable to the water-sediment toxicity test with M. spicatum.
+The general procedure is comparable to the water-sediment toxicity test with Myriophyllum spicatum.

-After the acclimatization phase plants with 3-4 leaves can be used as test plants.
-The test substance is applied via the test media or via the artificial sediment and during the 21 days of exposure normally no water exchange is conducted.
+After the acclimatization phase plants with 1-2 unfolded leaves can be used as test plants.
+The test substance is applied via the test media or via the artificial sediment and during the 14 - 21 days of exposure normally no water exchange is conducted.
 If the test item degrades fast a semi-static approach can be conducted.

-At test start and test termination shoot length and biomass are determined.
+At test start and test termination shoot height, total leaf lenght, fresh weight and dry weight are determined.

 The endpoints of the study are the increase in shoot height (including newly developed shoots) as well as fresh and dry weight.
 Based on these parameters NOEC, LOEC and EC50 (EC20, EC10) can be calculated for yield and growth rate.
 Moreover sublethal effects, such as growth abnormalities or necrosis are determined.